How to make an easy cushion cover using decorative fabric when you lack sewing skills.

 I bought the ottomans many years ago.
 They are quite versatile and I move them around quite a bit to use as extra seating.
 I am also experimenting with different paints and colors to give them a color update.
 More on that soon.

-How I Made the Cushion Covers
+How I Make Cushion Covers Using Decorative Fabric

 1. Since I knew I would eventually be washing the covers, I washed the fabric in hot water to shrink it so that the cover will fit even after it gets washed.
 If you don’t shrink the fabric before sewing, the cover won’t fit after you wash it.